Aeronas/hhs-automate/README.md

 ### TODO
 - Create master project tracker and add to functionality
 - Add master tracking sheet and seperate month sheets to projects
+- Create sheet copier with font/boarders as well to other workbooks